-Priority Area No. of Police 2021/22 Backlog Availability of Safety
+Priority No. of Police Stations 2021/22 Availability of Safety Committees

-Stations Committees
+Area Backlog

-Safety and security 3 Police Stations 2 Satellite Offices (Mohodi and 16 Functional CPFs
+Safety and 3 Police Stations 2 Satellite 16 Functional CPFs and 1 CSF

-2 Satellite Offices Moletji- Bought farms cluster) and 1 CSF
+security 2 Satellite Offices Offices

+(Mohodi and

+Moletji- Bought

+farms cluster)

+1 Police

-1 Police Station at corner
+Station at

+corner

+Masehlong and

-Masehlong and Phaudi Village
+Phaudi Village

-Justice Department No. of Magistrate C Courts Progress on
+Justice No. of Magistrate Courts Progress on addressing Backlog

-addressing Backlog

-1 1 Site handed over in
+Department 1 1 Site handed over in Mogwadi for

-Mogwadi for

-construction of a

-Magistrate Court and
+construction of a Magistrate Court and

-is awaiting
+is awaiting construction.

-construction.

-Traffic and licensing No. of Traffic Statio ons Progress on
+Traffic and No. of Traffic Stations Progress on addressing the Backlog

-addressing the

-Backlog

-1 x DLTC 1 DLTC Plans in place to

-Mogwadi construct a DLTC
+licensing 1 x DLTC Mogwadi 1 DLTC Plans in place to construct a DLTC

-1X Registration
+1X Registration Authority

-Authority

 Mogwadi

-1 x DLTC
+1 x DLTC Morebeng

+1X Registration Authority

 Morebeng